 So, baby Mark is starting to eat solid foods.
 This is a big milestone and a learning curve.
-Seriously, never take any basic life skill from granted—watching a baby discovering a spoon and the concept of eating is pretty hilarious.
+Seriously, never take any basic life skill for granted—watching a baby discover a spoon and the concept of eating is pretty hilarious.

 At five months old, Mark started to get really interested in food.
 At mealtime, he was watching us eat intensely and trying to grab food within reach.
 Anyone who somehow didn’t notice his chubby cheeks would have thought we were starving the poor kid, the way he was eyeing our plates eating at the restaurant!

 I started to make him lick my spoon/chopsticks/fork whenever we were going out.
 He liked anything sweet—ice cream, cake—and somehow enjoyed Asian flavours.

 Ready for solid food?
 Well, why not?
 I decided to give it a shot.

 We bought a high chair, baby cereals and I washed the baby spoon and fork he received from a good friend as a gift when he was born.

 The first few trials were painful but the look on his face was very funny.
 He didn’t seem to enjoy the taste of baby cereals and swallowing was hard.
 He quite didn’t get the “spoon goes inside the mouth” concept, so I let him play with it instead.